TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 27/Psalms 27.7.md

 ---

-Hear, O Jehovah, when I cry with my voice: Have mercy also upon me, and answer me.
+Hear, Yahweh, when I cry with my voice.
+Have mercy also on me, and answer me.